CosmicThing2/Mod-Playground/README.md

 ## Install

 If running it for the first time, download and extract the zip and then run 'Minecraft Mod Playground.exe'.
 Do not delete or move it/the other files as these are needed for installation.
+On first launching a game, you will need to setup MultiMC, choose your RAM, Java installation and enter your account details.
+You may then need to reload the Mod Playground.

 If updating, simply overwrite 'Minecraft Mod Playground.exe'.